-- Composite QDC G8498: All quality actions for the applicable measures in the Coronary Artery Disease (CAD) Measures Group have been performed for this patient - To report satisfactorily for the CAD Measures Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measure #242 is represented differently from the corresponding individual measure.
+Composite QDC G8498: All quality actions for the applicable measures in the Coronary Artery Disease (CAD) Measures Group have been performed for this patient

+- To report satisfactorily for the CAD Measures Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported a minimum of once during the reporting period. - Measures #7 and #242 are represented differently from the corresponding individual measure.
 Therefore the individual measures are specified and analyzed in a slightly different manner than the same measures contained within the measures group.
 Use the measure specifications as defined within the measures group for reporting purposes in order to satisfactorily report the measures group. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 Performance exclusion quality-data codes are not counted in the performance denominator.
-If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups option.
+If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting. - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.

-■ Measure #6 (NQF 0067): Coronary Artery Disease (CAD): Antiplatelet Therapy
+■ Measure #6 (NQF 0067): Coronary Artery Disease (CAD): Antiplatelet Therapy -- National Quality Strategy Domain: Effective Clinical Care

-Percentage of patients aged 18 years and older with a diagnosis of coronary artery disease seen within a 12 month period who were prescribed aspirin or clopidogrel
+Percentage of patients aged 18 years and older with a diagnosis of coronary artery disease (CAD) seen within a 12 month period who were prescribed aspirin or clopidogrel